Ray Tracing Resources Page

 This page gathers some resources about ray tracing in its various forms.
 It is not exhaustive, nor exhausting, but rather sources of information that we have found useful.

 We wrote a free chapter called Real-Time Ray Tracing for our book, as events after the manuscript was delivered to the publisher practically demanded it.
+You can also access it on the web here (thanks, Thibault Coppex!).
 The online references page for this chapter provides URLs for references cited.

 We list below free (and non-free) books on ray tracing.